 Apply for funding to invest in infrastructure to protect communities from flooding: Flood Risk Infrastructure Investment Program

 The Flood Risk Infrastructure Investment Program promotes investment in infrastructure needed to protect communities from flooding.
-Municipalities can apply for funding from the Flood Risk Infrastructure Investment Program to support studies needed to understand flooding or construction of infrastructure to protect against floods.
-You can apply until 7 June 2023.
+Municipalities and villages can apply for funding from the Flood Risk Infrastructure Investment Program to support studies needed to understand flooding or construction of infrastructure to protect against floods.
+You can apply until 13 June 2024.

 Use the Flood Risk Investment Infrastructure Program Application Form to apply for funding to support investment in infrastructure needed to protect communities from flooding.